Musician Bedtime Stories

 Children caught them on their tongues and laughed when the snow tasted faintly of honey.

-Marcus smiled, realizing the magic had grown beyond him; the whole town now shared kindness as easily as trading marbles.
+He realized the magic had grown beyond him.
+The whole town now shared kindness as easily as trading marbles, without even noticing they were doing it.

 He tucked his guitar beneath his coat, said goodnight to the silver butterfly, which now lived in his heart rather than beside the strings, and walked home through the quiet white.